-Our firm implements the Network Data Protection Programme (NPDD) that was designed by the Global PwC Network in response to both the EU GDPR and other worldwide data protection regulatory changes.
-The NPDD has been designed around a number of guiding principles:
+Our firm implements the Network Data Protection Programme (NDPP) that was designed by the Global PwC Network in response to both the EU GDPR and other worldwide data protection regulatory changes.
+The NDPP has been designed around a number of guiding principles:

-Accountability and credibility - We take responsibility for our obligations, are accountable to our stakeholders and align with our public position and client advice regarding data protection and use
+Accountability and credibility - We take responsibility for our obligations, are accountable to our stakeholders and align with our public position and client advice regarding data protection and use.

-Trust - We collect, store, share and use personal data in responsible and ethical ways that build trust among our people, our clients and others with whom we do business

-Fairness and respect - We use data in a fair and respectful manner.
+- Trust We collect, store, share and use personal data in responsible and ethical ways that build trust among our people, our clients and others with whom we do business. - Fairness and respect We use data in a fair and respectful manner.
 Our use of personal data is proportionate in providing benefits and value to individuals and at a higher level (e.g. groups of individuals or society).
-If personal data use may impact an individual, we assess the benefit against potential risks to preserve fairness and respect for the individuals concerned

-Compliance - We achieve sustainable compliance with our legal obligations to protect personal data and we support and encourage the proper handling and use of all other data held by the PwC Network, including confidential information

-Consistency - We have a uniform and coordinated approach to data protection across the PwC Network

-Collaboration - We enable the transfer and sharing of data between member firms to serve our clients and support business objectives and operations, including the use of Network applications

-Security - We leverage our Network Information Security (NIS) framework, services and technologies to protect data

-Transparency - We are clear and open with our people, clients, vendors and other stakeholders about how we handle, use and protect data

-Innovation - We enable the development of new business opportunities and client solutions that use data responsibly

-Business value - We support the use of data to realise business objectives and solve important problems.
+If personal data use may impact an individual, we assess the benefit against potential risks to preserve fairness and respect for the individuals concerned. - Compliance - We achieve sustainable compliance with our legal obligations to protect personal data and we support and encourage the proper handling and use of all other data held by the PwC Network, including confidential information. - Consistency We have a uniform and coordinated approach to data protection across the PwC Network. - Collaboration We enable the transfer and sharing of data between member firms to serve our clients and support business objectives and operations, including the use of Network applications. - Security We leverage our Network Information Security (NIS) framework, services and technologies to protect data. - Transparency We are clear and open with our people, clients, vendors and other stakeholders about how we handle, use and protect data. - Innovation We enable the development of new business opportunities and client solutions that use data responsibly. - Business value We support the use of data to realise business objectives and solve important problems.

-Our firm has launched the GDPR implementation programme in early 2017.
-The programme has successfully executed its plan.
-Some activity is continuing beyond May 2018 as the changes to our operating model become part of our business-as-usual activities.
+PwC Cyprus has launched the GDPR implementation programme in early 2017.
 This programme is implementing the requirements set by the global programme and builds on existing confidentiality and security processes and standards.
+Our firm has appointed George Kazamias to be our Data Protection Officer as part of its compliance with GDPR.